The Power of Fun in Parenting: Fight or Play

 • Use an old jar or glass vase to build a terrarium.
 Here is a great how to guide..
 Terrariums are beautiful and fun to personalise.
 Try using coloured stones or use a hanging planter to mix it up.

 • Could you place bird feeders outside your window?
-There are now feeders that you can get that suction to your window, which means this is an option even if you live in an apartment.
+There are feeders which can suction to your glass, which means this is an option even if you live in an apartment.
 Just remember to stay safe when placing it.

 • Embrace the world of indoor plants.
 Houseplants brighten any space.
 They are also proven to support health.
 When plants were put in the room of hospital patients, pain tolerance improved.
 If you want a fun craft project, get your little one to help decorate a pot for your new plant.